-Employers in Austria deduct the income tax and transfer it directly to the internal revenue office every month.
-This also applies to foreign employers with sites based in Austria, who also have to pay income tax.
-Provided the employee does not have any other sources of income, it is generally not required to file an income tax return.
+Employers in Austria deduct income tax and transfer it directly to the Inland Revenue Office every month.
+This also applies to most foreign employers with registered offices in Austria, who also have to pay income tax.
+Provided employees have no other source of income, they are generally not required to file an income tax return.
 When it comes to the annual tax assessment and tax allowances, different regulations apply depending on whether a person is subject to limited or unlimited tax liability.
 The following applies to persons with unlimited tax liability whose residence or habitual place of abode is in Austria.

 Within the scope of an annual tax assessment (known as 'Arbeitnehmerveranlagung'), the income tax which was deducted by the employer is recalculated.
-This may turn out to be a benefit for employees whose employment started during the year.
-Due to the annual income tax system, they might have paid too much tax.
-This is because the tax assessment base rests on the assumption that the monthly income is received over the entire year.
+This may prove advantageous for employees who started their employment during the year.
+Due to the annual income tax system, they may have paid too much tax.
+This is because the tax base rests on the assumption that the monthly income is received over the entire year.
 Some business expenses and also some private expenses are deductible.

 Furthermore, employees can claim deductions resulting in a lower tax base, which therefore gives rise to a tax credit.
 The following business expenses are deductible:

 It is not possible to deduct expenses related to clothing (such as suits) as these can also be worn privately.
 However, it is possible to deduct private expenses such as:

 There is also a tax allowance for sole earners (provided the partner does not earn more than 6,000 Euros, and the applicant shares a household with the child) as well as for single parents, which reduces the tax payable and is paid out as a credit.
 In addition, it is possible to claim child allowance.
 Persons with disabilities and parents of children with disabilities (increased family allowance) qualify for further tax deductions.